worktheclock/replit.github.io/misc/database.md

 When you click on the Database icon in the sidebar, you'll see some instructions.
-If your repl is in a language that has an official Database client, you can quickly import it and start using Database by clicking on the "Do it" buttons.
+If your repl is in a language that has an official Database client, you can quickly import it and start using Database by clicking on the "Insert" buttons.

 If your language does not have a client, we provide some curl examples.
 They are also found below.
 These are a useful reference if you wish to write your own